facebookarchive/xctool/README.md

 the `-only`.
 And, you can change which SDK they're run against with the `-test-sdk`.

+By default application tests will wait at most 30 seconds for the simulator to launch.
+If you need to change this timeout, use the `-launch-timeout` option.

 #### Parallelizing Test Runs

 _xctool_ can optionally run unit tests in parallel, making better use of